 - 1. The Unit of Service is authorized in one (1) hour increments and will consist of direct Attendant Care services provided in the participant's home (except when services such as laundry, shopping or escort must be done off-site).
 The amount of time authorized does not include the attendant's transportation time to and from the participant's home. - The number of units and service provided to each participant is dependent upon the individual participant's needs as set forth in the participant's approved Service Plan.
-Services must be participant specific and for the direct benefit of the participant. - 3.
-Attendant Care services include: - a.
-Support for activities of daily living e.g., assistance with bathing, dressing, feeding, personal grooming, personal hygiene, transferring and mobility - Meal or snack preparation, planning and serving, cleaning up afterwards, following specially prescribed diets as necessary and encouraging participants to adhere to any specially prescribed diets - c.
-General housekeeping includes cleaning, laundry, and other activities as needed to maintain the participant in a safe and sanitary environment; Housekeeping only includes areas specific to the participant such as the participant's bedroom, bathroom, etc.
+Services must be participant specific and for the direct benefit of the participant.
+If the assessed need for services exceeds 40 hours per week, every effort must be made to identify a separate attendant to provide the services over 40 hours per week.
+If an attendant is authorized to provide services for more than one participant, every effort should be made to ensure that the attendant does not exceed 40 hours per week for the combined hours for all participants.